spautz/packagelint/packages/types/docs/configs.md

 Most projects will only need to set the first two or three fields above: the rest will be filled in with defaults.

-The allowList and denyList can be used to add extra security and protect against some supply chain attacks.
-If you want to prohibit any 3rd party rules and only allow those from Packagelint and your own internal packages, for example, you could set `moduleAllowList: ['@packagelint/*', '@mycompany/*']`.
-You can even prohibit Packagelint's own core rules in this way, if you'd like.
+The allowList and denyList can be used to add extra security restrictions for rules.
+If you want to prohibit 3rd party rules and only allow those from Packagelint and your own internal packages, for example, you could set `moduleAllowList: ['@packagelint/*', '@mycompany/*']`.
+You can even prohibit Packagelint's own rule implementations in this way, if you'd like.

 The aliases can be used to hotfix and replace one module with another -- if you fork `@packagelint/core` or another module that provides rules or reporters, for example, you can create an alias so that rules/reporters imported from